Impossible Foods makes plant-based pork now, and it's scary-similar to the real thing

 •See All

-Discuss: Impossible Foods' plant-based pork is here, and it's scary-similar to the real thing
+Discuss: Impossible Foods' meatless pork is here, and it's freaky-similar to the real thing

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.